Anthelme Richerand: Biography

 Richerand's father was a fourth-generation lawyer/notary.
 His father died at a young age.
 His mother remarried after a few years of widowhood.

-Richerand studied at the Collège de Belley, the boy's school and seminary where he was a classmate of Joseph Récamier.
+Richerand studied at the Collège de Belley, the boys' school and seminary where he was a classmate of Joseph Récamier.
 In 1794, he enrolled at the newly founded École de Santé in Paris, which was created in 1794 by the National Convention.
 He distinguished himself among the new students by his talent as a writer writing a critique of his professors entitled "Analyses raisonnées des leçons de ses maîtres" (Reasoned Analyses of the Lessons of His Teachers).
 In order to support himself through his studies, Richerand supported himself by giving anatomy and physiology lessons.
 On August 2, 1799, he defended his doctoral thesis in medicine on the fractures in the neck of the femur.

 Thanks to the support of close acquaintances, he avoided military service and in 1801 he published "Nouveaux Éléments de Physiologie" (The New Elements of Physiology), which went through ten subsequent editions and was translated into several languages.
 This book provoked controversy at the time among the students of Xavier Bichat, a promenant physician who had recently died, since this book questioned certain principles of Bichat’s work "Traité des membranes (1800–1801)".

 On December 19, 1800, Richerand was appointed assistant surgeon at the Hospice du Nord (the future Hôpital Saint-Louis).
 A year later, Richerand was named second-class surgeon.
 Between 1805 and 1806, he published his Traité de Nosographie chirurgicale in 3 volumes.
 Where he proposed the predominance of surgery over medicine.
 On July 24, 1806, he was appointed major surgeon of the Paris Guard.
 The following year in 1807, he was named the chair of surgical pathology by imperial decree.
 More concerned, at this time of his life, with his professional career than with political events, he nevertheless became friends with Cabanis and frequented the Société d'Auteuil with him.